TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 11/Genesis 11.25.md

 ---

-and Nahor lived after he begat Terah a hundred and nineteen years, and begat sons and daughters.
+Nahor lived one hundred nineteen years after he became the father of Terah, and became the father of sons and daughters.